AlexStocks/elasticsearch-tool-set/readme.md

 * [elasticsearch-sql](https://github.com/NLPchina/elasticsearch-sql) - Query elasticsearch using familiar SQL syntax.
 You can also use ES functions in SQL. star: 1318(until 2016/04/26).
 * [bigdesk](https://github.com/lukas-vlcek/bigdesk) - Live charts and statistics for Elasticsearch cluster. star: 1003(until 2016/04/26).
 * [elasticsearch](https://github.com/elastic/elasticsearch/blob/v5.0.0-alpha1/README.textile) - A Distributed RESTful Search Engine. star: 16156(until 2016/04/26).

 ---
+## Elasticsearch Log DB
+* [elasticsearch-hadoop](https://github.com/elastic/elasticsearch-hadoop) -  Elasticsearch real-time search and analytics natively integrated with Hadoop.
+Supports Map/Reduce, Cascading, Apache Hive, Apache Pig, Apache Spark and Apache Storm. star: 695(until 2016/04/26).
+* [elasticsearch-hdfs](https://github.com/elastic/elasticsearch-hdfs) - Hadoop Plugin for Elasticsearch.
+The Hadoop plugin allows to use Hadoop as a shared gateway for Elasticsearch. star: 39(until 2016/04/26).

+---
+## Elasticsearch River
+* [elasticsearch-river-mongodb](https://github.com/richardwilly98/elasticsearch-river-mongodb) - MongoDB River Plugin for ElasticSearch.
+This plugin uses MongoDB or the TokuMX fork of MongoDB as datasource to store data in ElasticSearch.
+Filtering and transformation are also possible. star: 918(until 2016/04/26).
+* [elasticsearch-river-web](https://github.com/codelibs/elasticsearch-river-web) - Elasticsearch River Web is a web crawler application for Elasticsearch.
+This application provides a feature to crawl web sites and extract the content by CSS Query.
+(As of version 1.5, River Web is not Elasticsearch plugin). star: 158(until 2016/04/26).
+* [elasticsearch-river-couchdb(STOPPED)](https://github.com/elastic/elasticsearch-river-couchdb) - CouchDB River Plugin for Elasticsearch.
+The CouchDB River plugin allows to automatically index couchdb and make it searchable using the excellent _changes stream couchdb provides.
+CouchDB River Plugin for elasticsearch (STOPPED). star: 160(until 2016/04/26).
+* [elasticsearch-river-rabbitmq(STOPPED)](https://github.com/elastic/elasticsearch-river-rabbitmq) - RabbitMQ River Plugin for Elasticsearch.
+The RabbitMQ River plugin allows index bulk format messages into elasticsearch.
+RabbitMQ River allows to automatically index a RabbitMQ queue.
+Important: This project has been stopped since elasticsearch 2.0. star: 154(until 2016/04/26).
+* [elasticsearch-river-kafka](https://github.com/mariamhakobyan/elasticsearch-river-kafka) - The Kafka River plugin allows you to read messages from Kafka and index bulked messages into elasticsearch.
+The bulk size (the number of messages to be indexed in one request) and concurrent request number is configurable.
+The Kafka River also supports consuming messages from multiple Kafka brokers and multiple partitions. star: 56(until 2016/04/26).
+* [elasticsearch-river-mysql(STOPPED)](https://github.com/scharron/elasticsearch-river-mysql) - A river for elasticsearch to automatically index mysql content using the replication feed.
+The Mysql River plugin allows to hook into Mysql replication feed using the excellent python-mysql-replication and automatically index it into elasticsearch.
+This plugin is based on the elasticsearch-river-couchdb plugin. star: 63(until 2016/04/26).
+* [Elasticsearch-HBase-River](https://github.com/mallocator/Elasticsearch-HBase-River) - An import river similar to the elasticsearch mysql river.
+If you're looking for an alternative sollution that uses the core hbase libraries and uses hbase replication for moving data, you can find one here: https://github.com/posix4e/Elasticsearch-HBase-River. star: 15(until 2016/04/26).

+---
 ## Kibana